trangthubach/Visualization_Redesign_Graphic/README.md

 # **Redesign a Notable Information Graphic**
-In this notebook, I redesigned famous John Snow's Cholera Map into an interactive storytelling experience.
+In this notebook, I redesigned famous John Snow's Cholera Map of 1854 Broad Street cholera outbreak into an interactive storytelling experience.
 With this method, it will bring history to life in a captivating way

 ![Snow](https://github.com/trangthubach/Visualization_Redesign_Graphic/blob/abacc3c37c8c624bd21934c15cbc4f3e0597c015/Snow.jpg)